KRISHBHADWAL/Immerse.vr/README.md

 We value your thoughts and experiences with Immersive Ventures.
 Share your feedback, report issues, or suggest enhancements by [opening an issue](https://github.com/KRISHBHADWAL/immersive-ventures/issues) in the repository.
 Together, we can make the immersive future even more captivating.

-## License

-Immersive Ventures is open-source and licensed under the [MIT License](LICENSE.md).
-Feel free to use, modify, and distribute in accordance with the terms specified in the license.

 Thank you for your time – join us in actively participating in the now of innovation.
 We can't wait to share this immersive future with you.